26th Screen Awards

 The 26th Star Screen Awards ceremony honoured the best Indian Hindi-language films released in 2019.
 The ceremony was held on 2019 and broadcast in India on Star Plus on 2019.

+Gully Boy led the ceremony with 6 nominations, followed by Kabir Singh, The Sky Is Pink, and Uri: The Surgical Strike with 5 nominations each.

+Gully Boy won 12 awards, including Best Film, Best Director (for Zoya Akhtar), Best Actor (for Ranveer Singh), Best Actress (for Alia Bhatt), and Best Male Debut (for Siddhant Chaturvedi), thus becoming the most-awarded film at the ceremony.